STIXProject/java-stix-validator/README.md

 An [instance of the validator is deployed to Heroku][heroku instance] and available for you to use, or you can [clone, build, and run an instance your own box](#building).
+Optionally, you can also create and run  a Docker container using the project's Dockerfile.

 ## <a name="versioning"></a>Versioning